JoshSJKim/FCC---Basic-JavaScript/README.md

 ```

 - The above code is similar to the while loop.
 But the command specified in the do statement will ensure that the function runs at least once.
 - It will push (i) to myArr, and stop running when it reaches the while statement since i is not less than 5.
-Therefore the result of myArr will be [5].
+Therefore the result of myArr will be [5] and 'i' will be equal to 6.